Dropping Individual Courses

 Catalog: Rules & Regulations VIII

-Georgia Tech has one deadline for individual course drops and for complete withdrawals from the Institute.
+Georgia Tech has one deadline for course drops and another for withdrawals.
 See the Academic Calendar for deadlines by term.

 Academic Calendar